Parish News & Weekly Bulletins

 Sundays 31st August to 5th October.

-For all course enquiries and to sign up, please send a short email to: beneficeoffice@htboa.org with the email subject: Bewilderment – A Spiritual Guide – followed by your full name.
+For all enquiries and to sign up, please email the Benefice Office at beneficeoffice@htboa.org with your full name.

 Holy Trinity – New Concert & Recital Series